He Wanted You to Know

 In the last few weeks, Bryan's mother has been the agent for his mission to accomplish some good with the tragedy.
 She has called newspapers and radio and television stations, seeking someone willing to tell her son's story, willing to help give him the one thing he wanted before he died.
 Bryan never got to tell his story to the public.
 He spoke for the last time an hour before a visit from a Times reporter and photographer.

 "I'm too skinny.
 I can't fight anymore," he whispered to his mother at 9 a.m.
 June 3.
 He died that day at 11:56 a.m., just nine weeks after the diagnosis.

 Bryan Lee Curtis Sr. was buried at Memorial Park Cemetery in St. Petersburg on June 8, a rare cloudy day that threatened rain.

 At the funeral service at nearby Blount, Curry and Roel Funeral Home, Bryan's casket was open and 50 friends and relatives could see the devastating effects of the cancer.

 Addiction is more powerful.

 As the graveside ritual ended, a handful of relatives backed away from the gathering, pulled out packs of cigarettes and lit up.

-December 22, 2011 - The Australian government signed into law an Act requiring that after January 1, 2012 that the above photo of Bryan appear as a warning on both the front and rear of random cigarette packs.
+The Australian government passed a 2011 law requiring that the above photo of Bryan appear as a warning on both the front and rear of random cigarette packs.
 The warning reads: "SMOKING CAUSES LUNG CANCER."
-The warning also requires that smokers be told that, "Bryan was a teenager when he started smoking.
+It requires that smokers also be told that, "Bryan was a teenager when he started smoking.
 Like many others he never thought it would kill him.
 He died aged 34, just 47 days after he was diagnosed with lung cancer.
 He wanted others to know - 'this is what happens to you when you smoke'."